fmease/lushui/tasks.md

 * fix all the bugs related to substitutions (!!!)
 * fix `(a: A) -> B` smh not equalling `A -> B` anymore
 * print full path on type mismatch (and the like)

-## Smaller
+* pretty-print HIR (way fewer parens)
+* spans
   * span information for type errors (very likely needs a second error type)
   * be able to format multi-line spans
-* pretty-print HIR (way fewer parens)
 * pass a context to more and more functions containing command line arguments, source map and stuff
 * fix let/in (parsing)
 * update VS Code grammar
+* update grammar rules inside the documentation comments
 * fix the ugly functions in the parser which lead to bad error messages
 * drastically improve error message for missing type annotations for declarations in the parser
 * finally check what early EOI do to the parser instead of line breaks and the like